antoninchadima/antoninchadima/README.md

 🙊 I speak Czech, English and German

-🏎️ I have a driver's license B.
+🏎️ I have a driver's license B

 **🈺 I'm looking for a job opportunity 🈺**